Simulated major incident takes place to test Fife hospital’s emergency response

 "We can subsequently then tailor our planning to make sure that robust protocols are in place to help us manage real emergencies as effectively as possible.

-“We want to reassure anyone who happens to observe part of the exercise taking place that this is a simulation, and that our emergency department will remain open and unaffected throughout the duration of the event.”
+“We want to reassure anyone who happens to have observed part of the exercise taking place that this is a simulation, and that our emergency department remained open and unaffected throughout the duration of the event.”